Parental Relocation

 How does parental relocation work?

-The parent who does not have the majority of residential time often seeks our services to try to stop the intended relocation of the other parent, or to assist in negotiating or litigating a new Parenting Plan that is reasonable under the new circumstances.
+The parent who does not have the majority of residential time often seeks services to prevent the intended relocation of the other parent, or to assist in negotiating or litigating a new Parenting Plan that is reasonable under the new circumstances.

-However, a parent with most residential time with their children may need our assistance following the correct procedure to allow the move to happen.
+However, a parent with the most residential time with their children may need assistance in following the correct procedure to facilitate the move.

 Have Questions About Divorce?